Youngchul-Shin/Youngchul-Shin.github.io/_pages/about.md

 ---
 permalink: /
-title: Welcome to Youngchul Shin's personal website
+title: Welcome to the personal website of Youngchul Shin
 author_profile: true
 redirect_from:
   - /about/